andernil/OpenVINO_project/README.md

 [NUM_ITERATIONS] is the number of iterations the program will record and infer

-[SAMPLE or LIVE] is whether the program should use the pre-recorded sample or record new data using PortAudio.
+[SAMPLE or LIVE] is whether the program should use the pre-recorded sample or recordl live data.
+NOTE: Unused for this branch.

-[CPU or FPGA] is whether to infer to only CPU or FPGA with CPU-fallback
+[CPU, FPGA or HETERO] is whether to infer to only CPU, only FPGA or using Hetero with FPGA and CPu as fallback.

 [RELEASE or DEBUG] is whether to have minimal output info or debug info

 Minimal output info is: